Your Skin Called, & It Needs The Ordinary's New Eye Serum

 Eye serums and creams tend to be among the most divisive products in the beauty space.
 You’re either fully devoted to them or think they’re snake oil packaged in a fancy glass bottle.
 No matter which camp you’re in, I think a general consensus can be made that many eye creams tend to be wildly overpriced.
-(I shamelessly adore La Mer’s Eye Concentrate, but $260 for a 0.5 fluid-ounce jar is…a lot!)
+(I shamelessly adore La Mer’s Eye Concentrate, but $370 for a 15ml jar is…a lot!)

+Advertisement

 Here’s where beauty-disruptor The Ordinary comes in.
 You already know its products (and let’s be honest, love them) for its radically affordable, effective formulations and transparency when it comes to ingredients and cost.
 The brand’s just-launched Multi-Peptide Eye Serum is no exception; joining a family of peptide-fueled products for hair, skin, and lashes, The Ordinary’s new eye serum is a hydrating powerhouse for the sub-peeper zone.
-As fans of the line know, peptides are a tried-and-true ingredient that helps hydrate, plump, and build proteins in the skin.
-The Ordinary's Multi-Peptide Eye Serum has impressive clinical results to back up these claims: In a four-week study, participants saw a 20% reduction in the look of eye bags (and a 50% reduction at 8 weeks), as well as a 28% in dark circles in four weeks (and 53% at 8 weeks).
-Compared to its existing Caffeine 5% + EGCG Eye Serum (which is all about waking up the eye area and minimizing puffiness), the new Multi-Peptide Eye Serum is all about fortifying the skin around the eyes with a more long-lasting hydrating and line-blurring effect.
-And while it technically qualifies as a serum because of its thinner consistency, it can be used in place of thicker eye creams as a last step in your routine, not as a skin-care step before lotions
+As fans of the line know, peptides are a tried-and-true ingredient that helps hydrate, plump and build proteins in the skin.
+The Ordinary's Multi-Peptide Eye Serum has impressive clinical results to back up these claims: In a four week study, participants saw a 20% reduction in the look of eye bags (and a 50% reduction at 8 weeks), as well as a 28% in dark circles in four weeks (and 53% at 8 weeks).
+Compared to its existing Caffeine 5% + EGCG Eye Serum (which is all about waking up the eye area and minimising puffiness), the new Multi-Peptide Eye Serum is all about fortifying the skin around the eyes with a more long-lasting hydrating and line-blurring effect.
+And while it technically qualifies as a serum because of its thinner consistency, it can be used in place of thicker eye creams as a last step in your routine, not as a skincare step before lotions

-Advertisement

 Ahead of the product’s official drop, four Refinery29 editors got the chance to test it out for months to see if it’s the real deal.
-(Writer's Note: If you want to shop the product ahead of its January 15 launch date, you'll need to sign up for The Ordinary's newsletter.)
+(Writer's Note: If you want to shop the product ahead of its January 17 launch date at The Ordinary and Priceline, you'll need to sign up for The Ordinary's O.Lab space)

 Tester: Kate Spencer